 - The SoulCalibur series.
-With the exception of three or four characters, they're mostly heroes who will battle whoever it takes to obtain Soul Edge.
+With the exception of three or four characters, they're mostly heroes who will battle whomever it takes to obtain Soul Edge.

 - It's more complicated that than that.
 There are straight examples, such as in III Ivy fighting Sigfried (with a unique pre-battle story), as both characters only seek the destruction of the sword but for different reasons and in different ways.
 Ivy believed the destruction of both swords would be the end of the conflict, but Sigfried wanted to use Calibur to destroy Edge.
 Depending on the fight it, can be any shade of conflict there, from Tali's white to Maxi's grey to Nightmare's black.

-- The Super Smash Bros. series.
-Especially the N64-version.
+- The Super Smash Bros. series, especially the N64 installment.
 Not a single evil character.
 In Brawl's story mode, even the villains pull a Heel–Face Turn at the end and then everyone gangs up on the Eldritch Abomination Energy Being.

 - In World of Warcraft, the main conflict between Alliance and Horde is Grey and Grey Morality, but it contain pockets of Good Versus Good as well as Evil Versus Evil.
 When it's Black and White Morality, the "white" side is sometimes the Alliance and sometimes the Horde.

 - Very common in the Tales Series, although the good side not controlled by the player is generally more "ends justify the means," and willing to employ genuinely evil in their pursuit of noble goals.

 - The conflict between Thorndyke and the Nereids in Soul Nomad & the World Eaters.
 Thorndyke wants Feinne undisturbed to prevent the situation from potentially getting much worse.
 The Nereids want to kill Feinne to solve the crisis of the World Eaters.